The Launch Process

 Learning the skills and getting the experience you need for a future career can be challenging.
 Maybe your classes aren’t teaching what you actually need to know to apply for that internship, or maybe the job you’ve been eyeing requires previous experience that’s also hard to get.

 We help students navigate these roadblocks by pairing our comprehensive training program with a guaranteed, paid internship.
 This unique combination lets you do both all in one summer, and you’ll walk away with the skills you need to tackle whatever you want to do next.
 We want to help you gain the skills and confidence to follow your own path and reach your goals.
 Learn more about the tracks we offer:

 2) Apply to Launch

 Our 3-step application process starts with a straightforward, written application.
-The next application deadline is September 10th at 11:59pm — apply here!
+The final application deadline for summer 2020 is November 6th — apply here!